About the Physician Assistant Degree

 Kettering College does not grant advanced placement in either the didactic phase or the clinical rotation phase.

-The physician assistant degree at Kettering College is accredited through the Accreditation Review Commission on Education for the Physician Assistant and the North Central Association of Colleges and Schools.
+The physician assistant degree at Kettering College is accredited through the Accreditation Review Commission on Education for the Physician Assistant and the Higher Learning Commission.
 The physician assistant program is also an active member of the Physician Assistant Education Association (PAEA).

 Kettering College’s PA degree was granted accreditation upon its first application in 1975, and it has maintained active accreditation since then.
 In both 2000 and 2007, the program was granted a seven-year re-accreditation status, a distinction only approximately 10 percent of PA programs receive.